Help

 apple app store

 © 2024 Abbott.
 All rights reserved.
 Lingo and related marks are marks of the Abbott group of companies.
 Other marks are the property of their respective owners.Lingo Sensing Technology Unlimited Company is a private Unlimited Company with registered number 731659.
-Our registered office is at 70 Sir John Rogersons Quay, Dublin 2, D02 R296, Ireland.The Lingo system is not intended for medical use and is not intended for use in screening, diagnosis, treatment, cure, mitigation, prevention, or monitoring of diseases, including diabetes.
+Our registered office is at 70 Sir John Rogersons Quay, Dublin 2, D02 R296, Ireland.The Lingo system is not for medical use and intended for users 18 years and older.
+Lingo is not intended for diagnosis or management of any disease including diabetes.
 The Lingo programme does not guarantee that everyone will achieve the same results as individual responses may vary.
-It is best to speak to your doctor for advise on starting any diet or exercise regime or if you have an eating disorder or a history of eating disorders.Do not use Lingo if you are pregnant.
-Dietary advice and Lingo Counts may not be suitable for you if you are pregnant.
+It is best to speak to your doctor for advice on starting any diet or exercise regime or if you have an eating disorder or a history of eating disorders.

 The Lingo Glucose Biosensor is CE Marked under the Radio Equipment Directive 2014/53/EU (RED)